KP1533TM2/hmdvr-stuff/README.md

 noisy video properly and is now partially, well, unfit for purspose of recording "drone" (or, infact any other R/C model) video, since being analog, it's almost never noiseless.
-It does record that video, but as the signal starts being weakened and polluted with noise, the video turns into a black screen epillepsy-fest.
-That's basically why I'm doing all of this :P
+It does record that video, but as the signal starts being weakened and polluted with noise, the video turns into a black screen epillepsy-fest (for example, [here](https://www.youtube.com/watch?v=Qu6oORGNFpE)).
+That's basically why I decided to take a look into all of this :P

 One could attach the box to the model itself and get great video, but one could also attach a proper action camera to get much better recording quality.
 This HMDVR box thingy, while attached